-Put another way, a ‘foot’ is a foot only because everyone has made an implicit agreement to call that general region of the human body a ‘foot.’
+Put another way, a ‘foot’ is a foot only because everyone has agreed to call that general region of the human body a ‘foot.’
 The cells and atoms that make up said foot care very little whether they’re called a ‘foot’ or a ‘dnahgel’.

-Dnahgel is ‘leghand’ spelled backward, for those of you wondering.
+Dnahgel is ‘leghand’ spelled backwards, for those of you wondering.

 Never mind, that was way too woo-woo.

-What I’m trying to say, in as many different ways as I can think of, is that every part of our experience is a construction of our imaginations, and we read meaning and expectations into everything.
+What I’m trying to say, in as many different ways as I can think of, is that every part of our experience is a construction of our imaginations.
+We read meaning and expectations into everything.
 This includes dance.